-Sort Order Mode of Outreach Target of Outreach Summary of response/attendance Summary of comments received Summary of comments not accepted and reasons URL (If applicable) 1 Community Meetings Non-targeted/broad community Housing Professionals and Service Providers A total of 26 residents and representatives from various service agencies attended the community meetings.
-A detailed summary of comments received can be found in Appendix A. All comments received were accepted.
-2 Housing & Community Development Needs Survey Non-targeted/broad community A total of 36 survey responses were collected.
-A detailed summary of the responses received are provided in Appendix A. All comments received were accepted.
+Sort Order Mode of Outreach Target of Outreach Summary of response/attendance Summary of comments received Summary of comments not accepted and reasons URL (If applicable) ~ Community Meetings Non-targeted/broad A total of 26 residents and A detailed summary of All comments received were community representatives from comments received can accepted. various service agencies be found in Appendix A. Housing Professionals attended the community and Service Providers meetings.
+2 Housing & Community Non-targeted/broad A total of 36 survey A detailed summary of All comments received were Development Needs community responses were collected. the responses received accepted.
+Survey are provided in Appendix A.